LSAT Summer Prep Course

 - Includes study materials and practice tests, and additional study group support

 **NOTE: Materials can only be accessed online.
-Students will be required to bring a laptop or tablet to class with them.

 Law school admissions and financial aid information and support, including: